! – Code snippet to speed up Google Fonts – > <! – End of code snippet for Google Fonts – > Skip to main contentSkip to navigation

 Under California law, both parents are legally responsible for the financial and emotional support of children they have together.
-If the parents are unmarried at the time their child is conceived or born, or the couple is going through a divorce, the experienced Fresno family law attorneys at the Law Office of Rick D. Banks can help them in setting up a legally structured way of supporting their children.
+If the parents are unmarried at the time their child is conceived or born, or the couple is going through a divorce, the experienced Fresno child support attorney Rick D. Banks can help them in setting up a legally structured way of supporting their children.

 If Parents Can’t Agree, How is Child Support Calculated?